open-source-labs/dbSpy/README.md

 - Enhanced support for SQL databases with expanded options.
 - Introduction of visualized DATA tables for improved data analysis.
-- Full CRUD functionality enabling the addition, modification, and deletion of rows in DATA tables within the database.
+- Robust CRUD functionality enabling the addition, modification, and deletion of rows in DATA tables within the database.
-- Capability to remove tables as needed.
+- Capability to remove and add tables as needed.
 - Implementation of Google and GitHub OAuth log-ins for streamlined user authentication.

 ### Use Cases

-- Connecting to an existing remote PostgreSQL, MySQL,  MicroSoftSQL, OracleSQL, and SQLite3  database
+- Connecting to an existing remote PostgreSQL, MySQL, MicroSoftSQL, OracleSQL databases
   - Renders an ER diagram for SCHEMA and DATA of the existing database and provides an interface for users to both modify existing tables and create new tables.
 A log of changes is stored, and at any point, the user can generate a query containing the changes, such that they are reflected in the existing database.
 - Uploading your database's SQL file
   - Renders an ER diagram for the provided SQL file (db dump) and provides an interface for a user to both modify existing tables and create new tables.
 Changes are converted into the corresponding queries, which the user can view and execute on their own database outside of dbSpy.